 A person who tests positive for COVID-19 may be contagious up to two days prior to experiencing symptoms.
 If someone has not been in contact with the infected person since before the two days prior to signs of symptoms, they are not considered a close contact.

-RMS employees and students who present with symptoms of COVID-19 are excluded from school until they meet one of the following criteria:
+RMS staff or students who test positive for COVID-19 are immediately excluded from school until they meet one of the following criteria:

 Domestic air travel does not trigger self-quarantine.
 Return to school and monitor for symptoms.
 It is possible that areas of the U.S.A. may be labeled as high risk travel destinations at some future date, by either the Centers for Disease Control or the Virginia Department of Health – we will regularly monitor these agencies for updated guidance.